polybeertoken/polybeertoken.github.io/README.md

 ## Solved Difficulty

 The smart contract verifies if the miner solved the required difficulty as below.
 The keccak256 hash is calculated on blob produced by combining bits pf block number, block hash, and wallet address, concatenated with the solution found by the miner.
-If the top N bits in the resulting hash are all 0, then the smart contract will acknowledge the miners solution bits are solving the required difficulty of N.
+If the top N bits in the resulting hash are all 0, then the smart contract will acknowledge the miner's solution bits are solving the required difficulty of N.

 ```
     function verifySolution(uint64 blockNumber, uint256 solution) public view whenNotPaused returns (uint16 solvedDifficulty) {